-Update (September 2024): The new Gallup Park bridge has been opened for pedestrian traffic.
-For more on the status of the project, see A2Gov.org/Park-Planning and the discussion below.
+Update (October 2024): The new Gallup Park bridge is open for pedestrian and vehicle traffic.
+The official announcement is posted at A2Gov.org/Park-Planning .
+See also the discussion below.

 Overview: The Arb(oretum) belongs high up on the list of things that make Ann Arbor special.
 Tucked in next to the University of Michigan medical campus, it is a great spot to squeeze in a nature hike whenever you are nearby.
 And if you have more time, you can sneak out the back and reach Gallup Park and the Furstenberg Nature Area via Riverview Drive.